In this post, we’ll outline a few tried-and-true tips to help employees avoid workplace flu.

 Build a culture that supports seasonal wellness

-News of the coronavirus might be alarming, but so are statistics about seasonal flu.
-No matter what the headlines say, the basics of workplace wellness during flu season remain the same.
-Emphasizing remote work whenever possible, encouraging basic wellness, and finding new ways to communicate old safety steps are critical in preventing the spread of both seasonal flu and newer diseases like the Wuhan coronavirus.
+matter what the headlines say, the basics of workplace wellness during flu season remain the same.
+Emphasizing remote work whenever possible, encouraging basic wellness, and finding new ways to communicate old safety steps are critical in preventing the spread of seasonal flu in the workplace.

 When employees are sick, remind them that virtual medicine is often a faster, healthier, and less expensive solution.
-HealthJoy members get 24/7 access to virtual medical providers who can diagnose and treat flu and other viruses in just a few minutes, without running the risk of spreading the illness to others.
-This service is wildly helpful during flu season, especially for employees with sick children or families where everyone is under the weather (see our post Why Telemedicine Use is Skyrocketing for more).
+HealthJoy members get 24/7 access to virtual medical providers who can diagnose and treat flu and other viruses in just a few minutes, without running the risk of spreading the illness to others (see our post Why Telemedicine Use is Skyrocketing for more).

 If they prefer to meet with a provider in person, HealthJoy’s team can run a provider search to make sure they choose the best in-network doctor.
 We are always here to help our members and clients.